kreelsama/InspectorTraceHandler/README.md

 - Convert tracefiles to numpy arrays
 - Indexing Tracefile as arrays while avoiding loading into system memory

-This Repo is under development and not completely usable at this time
+The Repo is partially usable at this time, so issues are open for undetected bugs and unimplemented functionalities.

 ### Tested Examples